zineb198/LineBert/README.md

 python linear.py
 python multitask.py
 ```
-- For evaluation add the trained models (link) to the `models` folder, or use the .pth obtained after training, and run the the notebooks `bert_finetune_test.ipynb` and `multitask_test.ipynb`.
+- For evaluation add the trained [models](https://drive.google.com/drive/folders/1S7ICsu5QUAjouOuDCmO_CcFAr3RnsUdr?usp=sharing) to the `models` folder, or use the .pth obtained after training, and run the the notebooks `bert_finetune_test.ipynb` and `multitask_test.ipynb`.